uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/example_experiment_0.rst

 The Python example solutions share a bunch of code.
 For this reason, we will put the common setup here and not need to repeat these lines in each example.
 The paths assume that these examples will be run on the TEM Docker stack.
 Subsequent Python example solutions assume that these setup commands have been run.
+In other words if you are following along, copy the following code into your Python interperter and run it before continuing.

 .. collapse:: Common Python setup
    :class: working